Dynamic resource allocation in eukaryotic Resource Balance Analysis: Theoretical properties of prokaryotic RBA

 \begin{proof} For any fixed growth rate \(\mu \ge 0\), the feasible set of \(\mathcal P_p^{\mathrm{turn}}(\mu)\) is defined by a finite system of linear equalities and inequalities in the decision variables \((Y,\nu)\).
 Hence, for fixed \(\mu\), feasibility of \(\mathcal P_p^{\mathrm{turn}}(\mu)\) is a linear programming feasibility problem.
 We first note that \(\mathcal P_p^{\mathrm{turn}}(0)\) is feasible.
 Indeed, setting \(Y = 0\) and \(\nu = 0\) satisfies all constraints, since all turnover-related terms are linear and nonnegative, and all density and capacity constraints are satisfied trivially.
 Next, define the feasible-growth set

-By the monotonicity property of the RBA feasible set with respect to the growth rate (see Proposition~\ref{prop:monotonicity}), \(\mathcal M\) is an interval of the form \([0,\mu_{\max}]\) or \([0,\mu_{\max})\).
+By the same monotonicity argument as in Proposition~\ref{prop:monotonicity}, which remains valid in the presence of turnover since the turnover terms enter linearly and preserve the affine dependence on $\mu$, the feasible-growth set $\mathcal M$ is an interval of the form $[0,\mu_{\max}]$ or $[0,\mu_{\max})$.

-It remains to show that \(\mathcal M\) is bounded.
+It remains to show that the feasible-growth set $\mathcal M$ is bounded from above and closed in $\mathbb R_{\ge 0}$.
 To do so, consider the macromolecular synthesis constraint

 for which all matrices involved have nonnegative coefficients, and the diagonal matrix \(K_T\) has strictly positive diagonal entries.
 For any feasible solution with \(Y \neq 0\), this inequality implies an upper bound on \(\mu\) that depends only on the efficiency coefficients contained in \(K_T\) and the macromolecular composition matrices.
 Therefore, feasibility cannot hold for arbitrarily large values of \(\mu\).
-We conclude that \(\mathcal M\) is a bounded, nonempty interval of \(\mathbb R_{\ge 0}\), and thus that $\mu_{\max} := \sup \mathcal M < +\infty$ exists. \end{proof}
+Moreover, by the same closedness argument as in Remark~\ref{closed growth-rate interval}, for each fixed $\mu$, the feasible set of $\mathcal P_p^{\mathrm{turn}}(\mu)$ is a closed polyhedron, and all coefficients depend continuously on $\mu$.
+Therefore, the feasible-growth set $\mathcal M$ is closed in $\mathbb R_{\ge 0}$.
+Since $\mathcal M$ is nonempty and bounded from above, it follows that $\mu_{\max} := \sup \mathcal M < +\infty$.
+Hence, we deduce $\mathcal M = [0,\mu_{\max}].$ \end{proof}